• Skip to primary navigation

 The meal's highlight wasn't our massive steak, nor the desserts I'll share in a moment; it was Lisa's Lovely Lemon Mashed Potatoes with Luscious Lobster Scampi.

-I scooped small portions onto my plate as I worked through as much of the steak as possible.
+I scooped small portions onto my plate and worked through as much of the steak as possible.

 Birthday ice cream